 So on May 13th, they took off in a chartered airplane along with another ten passengers.
 The Skyways plane made a stop at Paris.There, six of the passengers left the plane.
 In the middle of the afternoon, the aircraft resumed its journey to Cannes.

 Radio contact was lost about an hour afterwards and air traffic controllers were aware that they plane had encountered a storm.
 It crashed into a mountainside and there were no survivors.

 Points to note…

 - Joe Kennedy identified Kathleen’s remains.
-He also collected her personal belongings and it’s said that there were times amongst them that showed that her relationship with Peter was serious – and physical.
+He also collected her personal belongings and it’s said that there were items amongst them that showed that her relationship with Peter was serious – and physical.